High-Gain, Low-Power, Stability-Optimized 60 GHz LNA Design for Doppler Tag Front-Ends

 Tasks

-Conduct research on low-noise amplifier (LNA) designs and noise cancellation techniques.
+• Conduct research on low-noise amplifier (LNA) topologies, stability-enhancement and noise cancellation techniques.

-Analyze and compare various topologies to optimize the noise figure (NF), gain, and linearity.
+• Design, analyze, and compare core topologies to optimize impedance matching, noise figure (NF), gain, and stability.

-Investigate the impact of packaging on overall LNA performance.
+• Investigate the impact of packaging (e.g., bond-wire simulation) on overall LNA performance.